Simple fiscalization in Germany

 Our efsta solution meets all requirements in Germany

-From the required document chaining to the use of TSEs and DSFinV-K data exports. efsta stands for legal compliance!
-All BSI-certified TSEs, whether hardware or cloud-based, can be used with efsta middleware.
-You decide which TSE best suits your POS solution - regardless of the technology!
+From the required receipt chaining and the use of TSEs to DSFinV-K data exports, efsta ensures legal compliance.
+All BSI-certified TSEs—whether hardware- or cloud-based—can be integrated using efsta Fiscal Middleware.
+You decide which TSE best suits your POS solution—with complete technology flexibility.

 • Legally compliant fiscal export formats and data (DSFinV-K, TSE TAR Files) from the efsta primary journal and fiscal archive.